Skip to content

 Apple Mac Restart menu under Apple Logo

-You can also check if the network connectivity is good to load heavy images and files.
-You can try to ping example.com to check if there are any packet losses.
+You can check if the network connectivity is good enough to load heavy images and files.
+You can try to ping google.com to check if there are any packet losses.

-You can find mentioned and a few other first-hand troubleshooting guides in detail to get started with before moving to advanced steps.
+You can find the mentioned and a few other basic browser troubleshooting guides, which include detailed steps to get started before moving to advanced steps.

-If Safari is loading textual content and the problem lies with only images or pictures rendering, your device display settings also play a significant role.
-Especially when the images are scrambled or distorted or only loading a part of the picture.
+If Safari is loading text and the problem lies with rendering only images or pictures, your device display settings also play a significant role, especially when the photos are scrambled, distorted, or only loaded in parts.

-When your display settings are set to the highest possible settings (XDR, ProMotion, Retina, True Tone, etc.), Safari tries to render the images that match the setup using the most system memory.
-In such cases, the rendering engine fails, sometimes resulting in an awkward image like this:
+When your display settings are set to the highest possible settings (XDR, ProMotion, Retina, True Tone, etc.), the browser tries to render the images that match the setup using the most system memory.

-A quick solution- downgrade the display settings to suppress the image rendering process.
-Here are the steps:
+Downgrade the display settings to suppress the image rendering process in such cases.

 1. Click on the Apple apple logo in the menu bar and select the System Settings menu.